 Even though you love a longer baby name, will your daughter love that you named her Cordelia when she gets to be a schoolgirl?
 Maybe, maybe not, but fortunately almost all of the names listed below have an easy-to-create nickname lurking within its string of letters.
 Cordelia, for example, may want to be known as Cora, Corrie, Delia or even Dolly when she gets bigger.
-Your son Constantine, who might be known as Connie if he were born a few decades ago, may prefer to go by Andy, Stan, Tanner or Connor.
+Your son Constantine, who may have be known as Connie if he were born a few decades ago, may prefer to go by Andy, Stan, Tanner or Connor.

 Here are some of our favorites — maybe they’ll find their way to your baby name list.